1 Then Jonah prayed to the LORD his God out of the fish's belly,

 4 Then I said, 'I am cast out of your sight, yet I will look again toward your holy temple.'

 5 The waters encompassed me, even to the soul.
 The depth enclosed me on every side.
-The weeds were wrapped about my head.
+The weeds were wrapped around my head.

 6 I went down to the bottoms of the mountains.
-The earth with her bars was about me forever.
+The earth with her bars was around me forever.
 Yet you have brought up my life from corruption, O LORD my God.

 7 When my soul fainted within me I remembered the LORD.
 And my prayer came to you, into your holy temple.